Marine contracting services since 1954

 Our activities include construction and maintenance services for a range of sectors, including ports and harbours, offshore wind farms, bridges and tunnels, power plants, marine habitats, coastal protection etc.

 The company owns and operates a fleet of work vessels and in-house hydrographic survey equipment, which support the activities.

 Since the company was established in 1954, the Madsen-family has held the ownership of Peter Madsen.
-Today the family is no longer involved in the daily management of the company, which is handled by a Senior Management team headed by CEO Michael Normann.

 Our Senior Management team is based in our head office in Skanderborg, Denmark, overseeing a full-time staff of approx. 65 employees.